BNSC1/android-notes/README.md

     - `packed`: packs the views together, and then centres the group within the available space, the positioning of the packed views can be further controlled by altering the `bias` value

     <img src="resources/chain_packed.png" alt="chain packed picture"/>

+- `Barrier`: allows you to specify a constraint based on the height/weight of target views, which makes a `Barrier` flexible

+- `Guldeline`: specifies a fixed distance in dp or in percent based on the layout's size

 ## Dependency Injection